What is continuous integration?

 Running a successful experimentation organization requires the development team to work quickly and efficiently because of the need to iterate once your features have been used in real-world environments.
 Feature flags allow you to experiment with more confidence and not worry about having to change infrastructure or code if you want to enable or disable a feature.

-To help keep A/B testing as a key part of your organization’s deployment process, Optimizely Full Stack integrates feature flags, rollouts, and variables with experimentation, allowing you to control the entire product development lifecycle in one place.
+To help keep A/B testing as a key part of your organization’s deployment process, Optimizely server-side experimentation integrates feature flags, rollouts, and variables with experimentation, allowing you to control the entire product development lifecycle in one place.
 By first running an A/B test to a portion of traffic, your team can test and gradually optimize a new feature.
 Once you have the best user experience, it can be rolled out in a controlled way across your entire customer base to reduce the risk of any engineering issues with the release process.